rotundasoftware/cartero/README.md

 The name of asset bundles generated by Cartero includes an shasum of their contents.
 When the contents of one of the files changes, its name will be updated, which will cause browsers to request a new copy of the content.
 The [Rails Asset Pipeline](http://guides.rubyonrails.org/asset_pipeline.html) implements the same cache busting technique.

-#### Q: Won't image urls used in my stylesheets break when Cartero bundles them into one file?
+#### Q: Will relative urls used in my stylesheets break when Cartero bundles them into one file?

-Yes and No. They would break, but Cartero automatically scans your `.css` files for `url()` statements, and fixes their arguments so that they don't break.
+Well, they would break, but Cartero automatically applied a tranform to all your style assets that replaces relative `url()`s with absolute urls, calculated using the `outputDirUrl` option.

 ## Contributers